-We tested the design and operation of key controls over the credit reviews and approval processes that management has in place on the granting of loans.
-In addition, for consumer financing debtors' data and impairment calculations, we:
+We tested the design and operation of key controls over the credit reviews and approval processes that management has in place on the granting financing.
+In addition, for consumer financing debtors' data and impairment calculations, we performed the following to obtain sufficient audit evidence:

-- understood the identification of impairment events and how management identify all such events; - assessed the classification of loans that were impaired; and - tested the calculation of the impairment provisions on loans.
+- understood the identification of impairment events and how management identified all such events; - assessed the classification of financing debtors that were impaired; and - independently recalculated the provisions for impairment of financing debtors and compared it with management's calculation and understood any significant differences identified.

-We adopted a combination of tests of controls and tests of detail for our audit of provisions for impairment of consumer financing debtors to obtain sufficient audit evidence.
-In addition to tests of controls, we understood management's basis for determining whether a loan is impaired and assessed the reasonableness of that basis through discussions with management, our understanding of the Group's lending portfolios and our broader industry knowledge.
+We understood management's basis for determining whether a financing debtor is impaired and assessed whether that basis was justified through discussions with management, our understanding of the Group's lending portfolios and our broader industry knowledge.

 We assessed the models used and the assumptions applied by management, such as the basis on which the probability of default is calculated and estimated losses in the event of default, and how these compared with historical data adjusting for current market conditions and trends.
-We challenged whether historical experience was representative of current circumstances and of recent losses incurred in the portfolios.
-We re-performed provision calculations independently and understood any significant differences identified.
+We assessed whether historical experience considered by management was representative of current circumstances and of recent losses incurred in the portfolios.
+We re-performed provision calculations independently and understood any significant differences identified, if any.

-We tested the completeness and accuracy of the consumer financing debtors' data from underlying systems that is used in the calculations and models used to determine the impairment provisions.
+We tested, on a sample basis, the completeness and accuracy of the consumer financing debtors' data from underlying systems that are used in the calculations and models to determine the impairment provisions.

-In considering the appropriateness of provisions, we assessed whether consumer financing debtors in higher risk segments had been appropriately considered and captured in the impairment assessment by challenging management on their key areas of judgement, including the segmentation of the portfolio of consumer financing debtors, the period of historical loss data used, identification of the most relevant macro-economic factors affecting the settlement of the amounts due from consumer financing debtors, and estimated market value for collateral held based on our understanding of the counterparties and current market conditions.
+In considering the appropriateness of provisions, we assessed whether consumer financing debtors in higher risk segments had been appropriately considered and captured in the impairment assessment by challenging management on their key areas of judgement, including the segmentation of the portfolio, the period of historical loss data used, identification of the most relevant macro-economic factors affecting the settlement of the amounts due, and estimated market value for collateral held, based on our understanding of the borrowers and current market conditions.